Murder of Carmen Gayheart: Execution of Wainwright

 On May 10, 2025, Florida governor Ron DeSantis signed a death warrant for Anthony Wainwright, scheduling his execution date as June 10, 2025.

 Wainwright was scheduled to have an evidentiary hearing at the Hamilton County Courthouse in Jasper on May 19; however, Judge Melissa Olin declined to proceed with the hearing on May 16, citing lack of evidence to proceed with an evidentiary hearing.
 Following the ruling, Wainwright's attorneys filed an appeal to the Florida Supreme Court on May 20, with a motion for a stay of execution filed with the court on May 23.
 The court denied the request on June 3.

 On June 6, Wainwright appealed to the U.S Supreme Court to halt his impending execution, citing prenatal exposure to Agent Orange, but the appeal was rejected.

-Wainwright’s execution was the sixth scheduled in Florida in 2025.
+Wainwright's execution was the sixth scheduled in Florida in 2025.
 On May 15, 2025, serial killer Glen Edward Rogers was executed by lethal injection, just five days after the approval of Wainwright's death warrant.
 Simultaneously, an Alabama death row inmate named Gregory Hunt, who was found guilty of the 1988 rape and murder of Karen Lane, was scheduled to be executed by nitrogen hypoxia on the same date as Wainwright.
 Wainwright was one of four inmates scheduled to be executed across four different states in the U.S. over a four-day period between June 10 and June 13, 2025.

 On June 10, 2025, Wainwright was put to death by lethal injection in the Florida State Prison.
 The official time of death was 6:22 pm EDT.
 He made no final statement.
 His execution took place less than an hour earlier than Hunt, who was put to death by nitrogen hypoxia in Alabama and pronounced dead at 6:26 pm CDT.

+It was later revealed following his execution that Wainwright was suffering from cancer.
+According to his autopsy report, Dr. Jon Thogmartin reported Wainwright had hepatic tumors with metastases to regional lymph nodes—adenocarcinoma with desmoplastic and necrotic features.